-Locate OBD-2 port under the dashboard on the driver's side.
-This is a 16-pin port.
-All 1996 and newer Audi vehicles have this port.
+- Locate the OBD-2 port under the dashboard on the driver's side.

+- Read / Clear Audi Codes.
 Read Audi check engine light codes from the Engine Control Unit (ECU).
-Follow the same procedure to clear the fault codes by going to Erase Faults (DTC) menu option.
+Follow the same procedure to clear the fault codes by going to the Erase Faults (DTC) menu option.

 If your Audi check engine light is flashing it indicates that there is an engine misfire which means fuel is not getting burned in the cylinders.

 Engine shaking is often caused by a worn spark plug, bad ignition coil, Ignition Control Module (ICM), or bad catalytic converter.

 - Should I clear the check engine light without fixing the problem?

 - Clearing Audi check engine light without fixing the issue does not solve the problem.
 In fact, if you fix the problem that caused your Audi check engine light to come on but didn't clear the light, the CEL will reset on its own typically within 5 or 6 driving cycles.